Confidential help, 24/7

 Redemption

 Theresa did not let her past have the final word.
-She founded The SOAP Project — Save Our Adolescents from Prostitution — turning her pain into protection for others.
-The project distributes millions of bars of soap to motels and hotels, each one labeled with the National Human Trafficking Hotline, placing a quiet lifeline directly into the rooms where victims are most likely to be.
+She founded The SOAP Project, short for Save Our Adolescents from Prostitution, and turned her pain into protection for others.
+The project distributes millions of bars of soap to motels and hotels.
+Each one is labeled with the National Human Trafficking Hotline, placing a quiet lifeline directly into the rooms where victims are most likely to be.

-Her organization coordinates outreach at major events and trains hotel and motel staff to recognize the signs of trafficking — building a network of everyday people equipped to notice, and to help.
+Her organization coordinates outreach at major events and trains hotel and motel staff to recognize the signs of trafficking.
+The result is a network of everyday people ready to notice and to help.
 What began as one survivor's resolve has become a movement that reaches across the country.

 0+